QSmally/QDB-Legacy/README.md

 > QDB is a high level data management package which you can import for storing local JavaScript Objects without corruptions.
 You may connect to multiple JSON files, apart or in a pool, edit data directly or use built-in functions, use polling for multi-process data access and create backups of your databases.
 Our library can withdraw corruptions and allows for a wide diversity of data transfer.

 # Main Features
 * Store in JSON.
-Withdraw corruptions.
-* Easily managable or use QDB's [utility functions](https://qdb.qbot.eu/documentations/functions).
+Easily managable or use QDB's [utility functions](https://qdb.qbot.eu/documentations/functions).
-* Create [pools](https://qdb.qbot.eu/documentations/pool) and manage multiple JSON files.
+* Create [pools](https://qdb.qbot.eu/documentations/pool) and manage multiple JSON databases.
-* Introducing collection classes from [Discord.js](https://discord.js.org/).
+* Introducing Collection classes from [Discord.js](https://discord.js.org/).
 (Full rights to them.)
 * Extended to [Cache](https://qdb.qbot.eu/documentations/helpers/cache) collections and [DataStore](https://qdb.qbot.eu/documentations/helpers/datastore)s.
 * Added [DataManager](https://qdb.qbot.eu/documentations/helpers/manager)s and [Queue](https://qdb.qbot.eu/documentations/helpers/queue)s.